Photos

 Mother: Elizabeth Strother

-Sometime in his youth (probably between 1792 and 1798), he moved with his family to Wilson County, Tennessee, where he spent the remainder of his childhood and adolescence.
+Sometime in his youth (between 1792 and 1798), he moved with his family to Wilson County, Tennessee, where he spent the remainder of his childhood and adolescence.
 In 1811, David's father died and he served as one of the administrators of his father's estate.
 Not long after this, 22-year old David enlisted in the Calvary during the War of 1812, and had one year of service in Thomas Bradley's Company.
 He returned to Tennessee and settled in Sumner County (adjacent to Wilson County).
-In July 1813, David married to Lucinda Hunt; but she died within 3 years.
+In July 1813, David married to Lucinda Hunt; but she died 2 years later.
 In June 1816, in Sumner County, he married Lucinda's sister, Lutilda Hunt.

 In July 1815, David purchased 97.5 acres in Sumner County off of Station Camp Creek.
 He and his family lived there for at least the next 16 years, where they continued to purchase additional land.
 In 1833, they moved to Christian County, Kentucky 7,27; where his wife's parents had recently moved.
 There, in March 1833, they purchased 400 acres of land from John and Martha Gilmer.
 In May 1834, he then sold his land that he still owned in Sumner County, Tennessee.
 Then in 1835, David's wife Lutilda.
 In March 1838, David was married a third time to Mildred M. Gilmer.
 She died in 1843 and he never remarried.
 David was quite wealthy.
 In 1860, he had real estate valued at $56,000.00 and personal estate at $23,000.00.